-They then looked at other marketing options and put together an effective direct-mail program, started a proactive referral-generating system, and worked out some joint ventures and host-beneficiary relationships with other, complementary, but non-competing businesses.
+They then looked at other marketing options and put together an effective direct-mail program, started a proactive referral-generating system, and worked out some joint venture relationships with other, complementary, but non-competing businesses.

-Now, if something happens to any one of their marketing methods, they have other strategies, other "pillars," in place that can keep the business from collapsing, and keep it running smoothly.
+Now, if something happens to any one of their marketing

+methods, they have other strategies, other "pillars," in place that can keep the business from collapsing, and keep it running smoothly.